 How to book: Book online.

-What I Did: What It’s Like Visiting the Vaults in Edinburgh
+What It’s Like Visiting the South Bridge Vaults with Mercat Tours

-I visited the Vaults in Edinburgh, taking a historical tour with Mercat Tours to the Blair Street Vaults.
+The first time I visited the Vaults in Edinburgh, I took a historical tour with Mercat Tours to the Blair Street Vaults.

 The tour starts above ground.
 You’ll meet at the Mercat Cross, where your tour guide will tell you about Old Town Edinburgh in the 18th century and explain how the Vaults came to be.